shio-yaamaa/three-js-practice/README.md

 # Problems

 - Sprites can overlap
-- Remove doesn't work sometimes
+- Removal of sprites sometimes doesn't work
-- If we set the background, fog would look weird

 - Fast mouse move -> Disable camera rotation for 0.25 seconds.
 Didn't work probably because of the way to set the timer.